rabotnitsa/project_z/README.md

 ## What will you find?
 #### (3) different directories:
-	1. Infosec - A collection of tools I wrote to learn more networks
+	1. Infosec - A collection of tools I wrote to interact with networks
 	2. russianLang - These is very much a minimum viable product program.
 I am writing this to help me learn Russian. 😈
 	3. VFX - Programs I wrote for Houdini as an FX TD